-This can be done either via our Data Importer or, if you’re using a compatible 3rd party accounting provider, you can download and map your customers once the integration with your account is enabled.
-Note, Data Importers can be found in Settings > Data Imports & Updates.
+This can be done either via our Data Importer or, if you’re using a compatible 3rd party accounting provider, you can download and map your customers and contacts once the integration with your account is enabled.

-In Breww, the Inventory is the place to enter details on everything you buy in, this ranges from raw materials, packaging items and even guest beers.
-The inventory is built across two “layers”, the first of which is the name of your stock items, including the data around them such as their unit of measurement, type & whether they’re batch tracked.
+In Breww, the Stock items section is the place to enter details on everything you buy in, this ranges from raw materials, packaging items and even guest beers.
+Stock items are built across two “layers”, the first of which is the name of your stock items, including the data around them, such as their unit of measurement, type & whether they’re batch tracked.

 Stock Items and

-A note on smallpack - it’s recommended that you only create the base unit container here and not multipacks (i.e
+A note on smallpack (cans and bottles) - it’s recommended that you only create the base unit container here and not multipacks (i.e create

 In Breww, Beers sit above Recipes in terms of their hierarchy and contain data such as their ABV, allergens & beer style.
 From within a Beer, you can also choose the containers you package this beer in, to help you populate your product list more quickly.
-Recipes sit below beers and they contain the data behind how you actually brew the beer itself.
+Recipes sit below beers, and they contain the data behind how you actually brew the beer itself.
 Recipes contain the various “brew day” stages in addition to your ingredient additions, checks, readings and the timings of each step.
-Recipes (& individual stages of recipes) can even be copied over to different beers to help you save time where you may have recipes that share similar attributes.
-Beers and Recipes can be added in Production > View Beers / View Recipes.
+Recipes (& individual stages of recipes) can even be copied over to different beers to help you save time when you may have recipes that share similar attributes.
+Beers and Recipes can be added in Production → View beers or View recipes.

 To find out more on this, see our Introduction to Products guide.

-If you have your own fleet of tracked containers (cask/kegs), these should be loaded into Breww.
-The importer can be accessed via Settings > Data Imports & Updates > Containers.
+If you have your own fleet of tracked containers (casks & kegs), these should be loaded into Breww.
+The importer can be accessed via Settings → Data imports & updates → Containers.
 From this importer, you can bring in your containers, in addition to their current location (e.g. at the brewery or with a customer).

-Please note, this importer is only used for containers you own and not for non-returnables (these are dealt with in Step 7 below).
+Please note, this importer is only used for containers you own and not for non-returnables (these are dealt with in Step 8 below).
 Once loaded into Breww, you can print permanent barcodes for these containers.
-If you don’t already have a permanent label printer, we have some detail around our requirements here.
+If you don’t already have a permanent label printer, we have some detail about our requirements in our Label printing and barcode scanning guide.
 If you already have your containers labelled with a barcode, we can quite possibly use their existing labels.
-Typically the barcode will contain the cask/keg code, in which case they’ll likely “just work”, so give them a try, but if not, please get in touch and we’ll help you get them working if possible, to save re-labelling them all.
+Typically, the barcode will contain the cask/keg code, in which case they’ll likely “just work”, so give them a try, but if not, please get in touch, and we’ll help you get them working if possible, to save re-labelling them all.

 Now that you’re almost ready to go, you can get Breww synchronised with your brewery by adding your beers that are currently in tank.
-To do this, go to Production > Actions > New Batch and select the beer you want to get in tank - you don’t need to select a recipe here otherwise you’ll be counting your raw materials twice.
-Breww will still calculate the duty on this beer once sold as the ABV is stored in the Beer itself.
+To do this, go to Production → Actions → New batch and select the beer you want to get in tank - you don’t need to select a recipe here, otherwise you’ll be counting your raw materials twice.
+You can add the costs of these ingredients to the Utility/other costs tab on the batch.
+Breww will still calculate the duty on this beer once sold, as the ABV is stored in the Beer itself.
 You can also plan out future batches here from the same menu.

 Breww is able to be customised to the way you work, make sure to go through the Settings menu and configure Breww to your preferences.
 This is also the place to connect Breww with your webshop, accounting platform and POS platform.